Krxtopher/vscode-ks-coding-stats/README.md

 KS Code Stats keeps track of two things:

-- number of *keystrokes*
+- number of _keystrokes_
-- number of *characters* added or removed with each keystroke
+- number of _characters_ added or removed with each keystroke

 When a keystroke results in multiple characters being added to the document, your efficiency stats increase.
 When a keystroke removes characters—such as when pressing **Delete**—your efficiency stats decrease.

 ## Contact me

-To report bugs or suggest new features, contact me at schultkr@amazon.com.
+Report bugs or request new features by [submitting issues on Github](https://github.com/Krxtopher/vscode-ks-coding-stats/issues).

+## License

+MIT-0